• Baylor College Of Medicine: A Holistic Approach To Admissions

 Use examples and specifics to answer the schools’ questions and prove that you belong at your target schools.
 (For webinars on fit at HBS and Columbia, see the links below.)

 That’s why they insist that pre-meds have clinical experience before accepting them.
-They also generally prefer that med students have some direction in terms of their canadian pharmacy online focus in med school (primary care vs specialization, research vs clinical focus), but they don’t require you to be committed to a specific specialty.
+They also generally prefer that med students have some direction in terms of their focus in med school (primary care vs specialization, research vs clinical focus), but they don’t require you to be committed to a specific specialty.

 Please feel free to post your questions in comments!